Marwari language

-Marwari (मारवाड़ी, IAST: Mārwāṛī; also rendered as Marwadi or Marvadi) is a Rajasthani language spoken in the Indian state of Rajasthan.
-Marwari is also found in the neighbouring states of Gujarat and Haryana, some adjacent areas in Eastern parts of Pakistan, and some migrant communities in Nepal.
-With some 7.8 million or so speakers (ce.
-2011), it is one of the largest varieties of Rajasthani.
-Most speakers live in Rajasthan, with a quarter-million in Sindh and a tenth of that number in Nepal.
-There are two dozen dialects of Marwari.
+Marwari (मारवाड़ी, مارواڑی, Mārwāṛī, [maɾwaɽi]) is a Western Indo-Aryan language belonging to the Indo-Iranian subdivision of the Indo-European languages.
+Marwari and its closely related varieties like Dhundhari, Shekhawati and Mewari form a part of the broader Rajasthani language family.
+It is spoken in the Indian state of Rajasthan, as well as the neighbouring states of Gujarat and Haryana, some adjacent areas in eastern parts of Pakistan, and some migrant communities in Nepal.
+There are two dozen varieties of Marwari.

 Marwari is popularly written in Devanagari script, as are many languages of India and Nepal, including Hindi, Marathi, Nepali, and Sanskrit; although it was historically written in Mahajani, it is still written in the Perso-Arabic script by the Marwari minority in Eastern parts of Pakistan (the standard/western Naskh script variant is used in Sindh Province, and the eastern Nastalik variant is used in Punjab Province), where it has educational status but where it is rapidly shifting to Urdu.

 Marwari has no official status in India and is not used as a language of education.
-Marwari is still spoken widely in Jodhpur, Pali, Jaisalmer, Barmer, Nagaur, Bikaner.
+Marwari is still spoken widely in Jodhpur, Pali, Jaisalmer, Barmer, Nagaur, and Bikaner.
+It is also one of the most common languages spoken by Indians in Kenya.

 History

-It is believed that Marwari and Gujarati evolved from Gujjar Bhakha or Maru-Gurjar.
+It is believed that Marwari and Gujarati evolved from Old Western Rajasthani or Dingal.
 Formal grammar of Gurjar Apabhraṃśa was written by Jain monk and Gujarati scholar Hemachandra Suri.

 Geographical distribution

 Marwari is primarily spoken in the Indian state of Rajasthan.
 Marwari speakers have dispersed widely throughout India and other countries but are found most notably in the neighbouring state of Gujarat and in Eastern Pakistan.
 Speakers are also found in Bhopal.
 With around 7.9 million speakers in India according to the 2001 census.

-There are several dialects: Thaḷī (spoken in eastern Jaisalmer district and northwestern Jodhpur district), Bhitrauti, Sirohī, Godwārī.